pyinstaller/pyinstaller/doc/source/Manual.rst

     This is the default for both one-file and one-folder modes.

 -w, --windowed, --noconsole
-    Do not create a console window for standard input/output at run time.
+    On Windows and Mac OS X, do not create a console window at run time for standard input/output.
-    On Mac OS X, use this option with ``--onefile`` to create an OS X application bundle.
+    On Mac OS X, this option with ``--onefile`` triggers the creation of an OS X application bundle.
-    This option is ignored under Linux.
+    This option is for other operating systems.

 -d, --debug
     Cause the |bootloader| to issue progress messages as it initializes